Description

 At Dive Right In Scuba, the safety of your in water experience is our highest priority.
 We go to great effort to select materials that offer superior value, quality, and durability while also being generally recognized as safe and reliable for the full life of the product.
 Dive Right In Scuba also works closely with many regulatory bodies, such as the US Coast Guard and Underwriter’s Laboratories, to ensure the longevity of your on-water safety through targeted selection of durable, long lasting materials and components that undergo significant validation testing before being used to manufacture end items.
 Sometimes the safety promise we offer appears at odds with the health and safety requirements of other legislation in certain parts of the world when some regulations are updated ahead of others.
 To ensure compliance with applicable legal requirements, Dive Right In Scuba has placed a warning on products that contain a Prop 65 listed chemical, either directly or as a part of the raw material supply chain.
 This allows us to comply with California law and provide our California consumers with the disclosure required by Prop 65, while still promising the safest on water experience possible.

-Dive Right In Scuba is working diligently with regulatory bodies and our own manufacturing partners to continue to improve our product performance and reduce the presence of less desirable chemicals.
+Dive Right In Scuba is working diligently with regulatory bodies and our own manufacturing partners to continue to continue to improve our product performance and reduce the presence of less desirable chemicals.
 Water is a precious resource we all share that is important to the health and well-being of our planet and all people.
 Our goal is to continue to enhance your water life experience while reducing our overall impact to the planet and, in particular, its waterways.
 While it is a bit of a juggling act to achieve, we are confident you will see continued improvement in both the immediate and long term future.
 We hope this explanation will enable you to understand why you will be seeing warnings on some our products.

 Thank you for your continued use of Dive Right In Scuba products.